shayanRaza92/shayanRaza92/README.md

 ### Hi there, I'm Shayan! 👋

-I'm a passionate developer interested in Database Management Systems, Data Banking, and creating intuitive user experiences.
+I'm a passionate developer and data enthusiast skilled in **Data Science**, **Database Management**, and building robust software solutions.
+I love turning complex data into actionable insights and creating efficient, user-centric applications.

 ---